rhdtownsend/msg/docs/source/user-guide/spectral-abscissa.rst

    \lambda'_{k} = (1 + z) \lambda_{k} = (1 + z) \lambda_{1} + (k - 1) \Delta \lambda (1 + k)

+From this expression, we can see that the bin width for the detector is different than for the source.
+This messes things up.